 Standing in the Party and Career Highlights:

-Li’s appointment attracted significant press coverage; this was partly because Xi Jinping was demonstrating he was not afraid to move one of his own protégés into an influential position by ousting a man loyal to Hu Jintao, but also because the man ousted, Ling Jihua, had been damaged by a scandal involving his son and a a Ferrari.
-For example see the New York Times, September 2012.
+Li has shown considerable loyalty to Xi Jinping, reportedly being the first member of the 18th Politburo to push for Xi to be recognised as “core leader” in June 2016.
+He has accompanied Xi on many foreign trips and in addition to being Chief of Staff was in 2013 named director of the general office of the powerful new National Security Commission, which is led by Xi.
+Li’s appointment as Xi’s Chief of Staff in 2012 attracted significant press coverage; this was partly because Xi Jinping was demonstrating he was not afraid to move one of his own protégés into an influential position by ousting a man loyal to Hu Jintao, but also because the man who was ousted, Ling Jihua, had been damaged by a scandal involving his son and a Ferrari, and was later purged from the Party.

 Li Zhanshu’s Contact Information: